-Fuel-Water Separator - Yamaha Only
+Fuel-Water Separator - Yamaha & Verado Only

-All Sailfish Boats Rigged with Yamaha motors are factory installed with 10 Micron Yamaha fuel water separators.
+Sailfish has rigged either Yamaha or Mercury, (Verado Only), water fuel separators in the bilge compartment.
 Each engine will have its own filter.
-These filters can be accessed in the bilge access door located at the aft of the boat.
-For more information on these filters please review your Yamaha Owner's Manual
+These filters can be accessed through the bilge access doors, in the back of the boat.
+For more information on these filters, please review your Yamaha or Mercury Owner's Manuals.